International Law Provides World Jewry Full Legal Rights to the Land of Israel.

-Israel, Stand Firm on International Law!
 Israel has legal rights to Judea, Samaria and all of Jerusalem based on “Res Judicada” International Law (matters already judged).
-On this page we present the details of the “Jewish Magna Carta” laid out by the Supreme Allied Powers at the San Remo Italy Conference of April 25th, 1920.
+Following our featured videos below, we present details of the “Jewish Magna Carta” established by the Supreme Allied Powers at the San Remo Italy Conference of April 25th, 1920.
+Study and share – uc4i.org/stand

 Balfour Declaration – November 2nd, 1917